 My Negative Equity Story

 When I was twenty-six years old, I thought I knew everything.

-I had my apartment and a career.
+I had an apartment and a stable career.

 I was living as well as everyone else I knew.

-I made the fatal decision to co-sign a car loan for a “friend” in order to help get a lower interest rate.
+I made the fatal decision to co-sign a car loan for a “friend” in order to help them get a lower interest rate.

-“If your name is on the loan the interest will go down SO much.
+“If your name is on the loan the interest rate will go down SO much.
 Please help me, I promise I will make all the payments.”

 Foolishly, I did it.

 Being still relatively fresh out of college, I was also super naïve.